 - Add/drop: Add/drop deadlines are set by the host institution offering the course, rather than by Warren Wilson.
 The deadline is firm, and students are responsible for full payment once the deadline has passed.
 Students must submit their decision to add or drop a course to the Warren Wilson registrar at least 24 hours (one business day) before the host institution's drop/add deadline.
 If the host institution's deadline is close, students should follow up with the Warren Wilson registrar to confirm that their add/drop request has been processed. - Course Withdrawals: Course withdrawals are possible after the drop date, in accordance with the host institution's policies.
 There are no financial reimbursements for withdrawn Acadeum courses.
 However, students who follow the host institution's withdrawal deadlines will earn a W for the course.
 Those who miss the withdrawal deadline will have an F recorded.
-If a student withdraws from an Acadeum course, they should also notify the Warren Wilson registrar of this action immediately. • Fall/Spring Courses and Full-time enrollment: Most Acadeum courses are currently available during a shorter winter or summer term.
+If a student withdraws from an Acadeum course, they should also notify the Warren Wilson registrar of this action immediately. - Fall/Spring Courses and Full-time enrollment: Most Acadeum courses are currently available during a shorter winter or summer term.
 However, as Acadeum courses become available to Warren Wilson students during the fall and spring semesters, students who wish to enroll in an Acadeum course may do so only if they are already registered in a minimum of 12 credits at Warren Wilson.
 The Acadeum credits will be in addition to the 12 or more Warren Wilson course credits.
 Restrictions:

 - Students may not enroll in an Acadeum course in a semester when that course is offered at Warren Wilson. - Acadeum courses are not covered under Tuition Waiver for Staff or Staff Dependents, the Milepost One Tuition Program, or the NC Free Tuition Program.
-1.08.03 - Asheville Area Education Consortium Degree-seeking students enrolled at Warren Wilson College may enroll for credit in courses offered at Mars Hill University and the University of North Carolina at Asheville through the Asheville Area Educational Consortium.
-Credit hours will be transferred to Warren Wilson College.
+Asheville Area Education Consortium Degree-seeking students who are currently enrolled full-time at Warren Wilson College may enroll for credit in courses offered at Mars Hill University and the University of North Carolina at Asheville through the Asheville Area Educational Consortium.
+Credit hours and grades are awarded by Warren Wilson College; are factor into the WWC number of credits attempted and earned, as well as the semester and cumulative GPA; and appear on the Warren Wilson transcript.
 Students interested in participating should contact the Registrar for approval and for registration information.
 Participation guidelines:

 - 1. The consortium is open to full-time, degree-seeking students who have completed at least one semester at Warren Wilson College and who meet a minimum cumulative GPA requirement of 2.5. - 2.
 Students may not normally cross-register for courses currently available at Warren Wilson College. - 3.
-Students may not cross-register for courses offered during summer terms. - 4.
+Students may cross-register for fall or spring courses but not courses offered during summer terms. - 4.
 Spaces in courses are made available to students who wish to cross-register only after all students at the host campus have registered.
 Permission of the instructor does not guarantee registration for a course. - 5.
 Warren Wilson College tuition will be charged.